calebfreeman/exp_mapper/README.md

 How it works:

 1. The script starts by creating an 80x80 ocean.
-There are 4 ocean tiles with hex codes: 01, 02, 03, 04
+There are 4 ocean tiles with hex codes: 01, 02, 03, 04.
-2. It then chooses continent spawn points depending on how many you set and creates generic land tiles in those spawn points
+2. It then chooses continent spawn points depending on how many you set and creates generic land tiles in those spawn points.
+The more spawn points the more scattered the landmass.
+The less spawn points the more consolidated the landmass.
+Values between 1 and 1000 are recommended.
-3. From the continent spawn points the script randomly chooses tiles adjacent to existing land tiles to build continents
+3. From the continent spawn points the script randomly chooses tiles adjacent to existing land tiles to build continents, this uses a virtual universal land tile: FF.
+It's a virtual tile because it does not exist in the game.
+It shows up as a black spot, but it's set in the script to act as a universal land tile that accepts any other type of land type: rivers, mountains, etc.
-4. Continents build until the number of land tiles hits the set threshold
+4. Continents build until the number of land tiles hits the set threshold using univeral virtual land tiles.
-5. The script then iterates through each land tile
+5. The script then iterates through each land tile to set coastlines.
+If a coastline configuration cannot be tiled then that tile is set to ocean.
+This process is run until it reaches an inaccuracy threshold of 2 tiles or less out of 6400.
+A threshold of 2 or less is set because in rare cases there are configurations that are too expensive to correct causing the script to hang.
+On the last run inland tiles are added to a seperate list.
-6. For each land tile all 8 adjacent tiles (up, down, and diagonal) are identified, each adjacent tile contributes a set of acceptable tiles based on the position of the adjacent tile in respect to the tile in question, an intersection of all acceptable adjacent tile sets is run, a tile is randomly chosen from the resulting set.
+6. For each inland tile all 8 adjacent tiles (up, down, and diagonal) are identified, each adjacent tile contributes a set of acceptable tiles based on the position of the adjacent tile in respect to the tile in question, an intersection of all acceptable adjacent tile sets is run, a tile is randomly chosen from the resulting set.
-7. If no intersection can be found then a tile may not exist.
-The game doesn't account for certain coastal configurations.
-In this case the land tile is set to a sea tile.
-Setting tiles with unknown configurations to sea tiles allows for the normalization of coastal configurations, thus decreasing the number of coastal tile errors.
-8. Run step 6 two more times to account for the fact that sea tiles may have been written after adjacent land tiles were chosen.
-9. Write to out.txt and exit
+7. If no intersection can be found then the tile is set to a generic land tile - not mountains, rivers, prairie, or desert.
+Doing so allows the algorithm to iterate to a solution within about 5 iterations with only 0-2 inaccuracies out of 6400 tiles.
+Other options were explored such as using the universal land tile and randomly selecting inland tiles.
+Using those options the algorithm would iterate infinitely without ever finding an accurate solution.
+8. Random map data is written to a saved game file in the directory defined within config.py using the user defined filename.